-Maria Ibanez is a doctoral student in the Technology and Operations Management unit at the Harvard Business School.
+Maria Ibanez is a doctoral candidate and teaching fellow in the Technology and Operations Management unit at the Harvard Business School.

 Prior to joining HBS, Maria conducted research at the University of Chicago with Professor Steven Levitt.